goldstrike77/ansible-role-linux-wazuh/README.md

 * `ossec_manager_config.logall_json`: Whether to store events even when they do not trip a rule with results written to /var/ossec/logs/archives/archives.json.
 * `ossec_manager_config.log_format`: Specifies the log format between JSON output or plain text.
 * `ossec_manager_config.log_alert_level`: The minimum severity level for alerts that will be stored to alerts.log and/or alerts.json.
-* `ossec_manager_config.labels`: Allows additional user-defined information about agents to be included in alerts.
 * `ossec_manager_config.syslog_outputs`: Options for sending alerts to a syslog server.
 * `ossec_manager_config.white_list`: IP addresses that should never be blocked with an active response.
 * `ossec_manager_config.commands`: Defined that will be used by one or more active responses.